oriyonay/tunegen/README.md

-# tunegen
+# TuneGen

-an intelligent chord progression generator, written in python and converted to javascript. check out the code and the python notebook!!
+TuneGen is an intelligent chord progression generator, written in python and converted to javascript.
+Check out the code and the python notebook!